nkh/bash-rd/README.md

 # REAL LIFE EXAMPLES

-OK, it's nice to tools but if they collect dust in your numeric toolbox they are of no help.

-I'll add cases where I used rd in this section.

 ## tdiff

-*tdiff* is an interactive program, I had a problem while adding a function, exactly the type of problems rd can help with.
+*tdiff* is an interactive program I wrote; I had a problem while adding a function, exactly the type of problems rd can help with.

 ![TDIFF](https://github.com/nkh/bash-rd/blob/main/media/rd_tdiff.png)